codeswitching/openet/README.md

 The `openet` package makes your life easier in several ways:

-- allows you to automate routine calls to OpenET and use the data in automated reports
+- allows you to automate routine calls to OpenET and use the data in markdown reports, dashboards, and reproducible analyses
 - returns ET data as an analysis-ready, tidy-formatted R data frame in most cases
-- lets you tweak parameters like units, time intervals, reference ET source, and pixel aggregation
+- lets you easily tweak parameters like units, time intervals, reference ET source, and spatial statistics

 ## How to use it

 The package provides three functions for accessing the API.
 Which one you use depends on what type of area you wish to pull ET data from:

-1. One or more of OpenET's built-in fields -> `getOpenET_fields`
+1. One or more of OpenET's built-in fields -> `getOpenET_fields()`
-2. One user-defined polygon -> `getOpenET_polygon`
+2. One user-defined polygon -> `getOpenET_polygon()`
-3. Many user-defined polygons -> `getOpenET_multipolygon`
+3. Many user-defined polygons -> `getOpenET_multipolygon()`

 OpenET's built-in fields are the most convenient to use because you only need to know the field id's.
 However, the boundaries might not match up with exactly the area you want, and only monthly data is available from this endpoint.
 Or you may be interested in a natural area such as a forest where there are no defined fields.
 In these cases, you must use one of the polygon functions.